 Vectors

-SafePETSc provides distributed vectors through the Vec{T,Prefix} type, which wraps PETSc's distributed vector functionality with automatic memory management.
+SafePETSc provides distributed vectors through the Vec{T} type, which wraps PETSc's distributed vector functionality with automatic memory management.

 Creating Vectors